Jacksonville Landing Shooting: EVO Boss Pledges To Increase Security Moving Forward

 Cuellar’s statement about the safety of EVO events is quite accurate, considering that security measures in the tournaments have gotten stricter over the years.
 EVO was founded in 1996, and back then, the tournament only attracted small crowds and thus, almost no security.
 As the events got more prolific, however, the need for more security became more prominent.

 EVO is no stranger to threats of violence in its events either.
 Earlier this year, the tournament experienced a scare after a mass shooting was threatened over Twitch chat.
-The FBI was alerted then, but no shooting fortunately took place.
+The FBI was alerted then and, fortunately, no shooting took place.

 This weekend is the @Shine_Series at the Seaport WTC.
 This is NE largest video game competition.
 I talked with gamers at #Shine2018 who said security was increased and mood was different after what happened in #Jacksonville. #jacksonvillelandingshooting @boston25 pic.twitter.com/1iRHF9uuHY